 Wiscasset in Lincoln County, Maine — The American Northeast (New England)

 Location.
-44° 0.166′ N, 69° 39.961′ W. Marker is in Wiscasset, Maine, in Lincoln County.
-Marker is at the intersection of Main Street (U.S. 1) and Fort Hill Street, on the right when traveling north on Main Street.
-Marker is located on the grounds of the Wiscasset U.S. Post Office at this intersection, near the main entrance, by the sidewalk.
+44° 0.145′ N, 69° 39.881′ W. Marker is in Wiscasset, Maine, in Lincoln County.
+Marker is on Main Street (U.S. 1) east of Middle Street, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 140 Main Street, Wiscasset ME 04578, United States of America.
+Marker is at or near this postal address: 64 Main Street, Wiscasset ME 04578, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 10, 2018.
-It was originally submitted on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 125 times since then and 11 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on December 6, 2021.
+It was originally submitted on December 4, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 229 times since then and 39 times this year.
+Last updated on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+Photos: 1, 2. submitted on December 4, 2017, by William Fischer, Jr. of Scranton, Pennsylvania. • Andrew Ruppenstein was the editor who published this page.